dunerztd/marketplace_app/README.md

 ---

 ## Database Relations
-(Discuss the database relations to be implemented) (Provides coherent discussion of the database relations, with reference to the ERD)

 #### Users:
 The users table contains the attributes id, fullname, email, admin, encrypted_password, reset_password_token, reset_password_set_at, remember_created_at as can be seen in the ERD. 'fullname' and 'email' attributes help with identifying the user.
 The boolean 'admin' if true, gives the uses access to everything in the app.
 The other attributes along with 'email' are used in the Devise gem.